squid-cache/squid-cache.github.io/docs/SquidFaq/SquidAcl.md

 values use OR logic.
 In other words, an ACL element is *matched* when any one of its values is a match.

-You can't give the same name to two different types of ACL elements.
+You cannot give the same name to two different types of ACL elements.
 It will generate a syntax error.

 You can put different values for the same ACL name on different lines.